erikamaker/pickaxe/chapter_3/ch3_notes.md

 The first `price_in_cents` method calculates a value using the accessed value `price`.
 It's only reading the value of price, and making a new return value based on a simple calculation INVOLVING `price`'s VALUE, but not the actual instance variable itself.

 The second method is accepting `cents` as an argument to actually set a new value to the instance variable `@price`.
-I experimented by removing the @ symbol from the instance variable @price, and found that the 1234 value of line 24 means nothing to instance without it.
+I experimented by removing the @ symbol from the instance variable @price, and found that the 1234 value of line 24 means nothing functional to the instance without it.

 # ATTRIBUTES, INSTANCE VARIABLES, AND METHODS